-Happymess is best know for it's weekly preschool art, craft and messy play sessions.
-We provide a safe, friendly space to play, explore, create and make a mess together – with everything prepared for you in advance, and cleaned up afterwards!
+Happymess runs weekly preschool and after school art, craft and messy play sessions.
+These sessions provide a safe, friendly space to play, explore, create and make a mess together – with everything prepared for you in advance, and cleaned up afterwards!

-+ An art or craft activity where you can make something to take home, with lots of painting, gluing and some cutting for the older children
++ An art or craft activity where you can make something to take home, with lots of painting, gluing and cutting

 + A messy play activity – such as cornflour gloop, foam, jelly, oats, sand, cornflakes, coloured dry rice, spaghetti, cloud dough

-+ Homemade playdough with a variety of props/toys to use with it each week
++ Homemade playdough or similar modelling activity with a variety of props/toys to use with it

 + An additional mark-making activity which fits in with the session – for example floor painting, printing with stamps, cookie cutters, chalk drawing, colouring-in

 Each session has a similar layout so that children get to know the space and feel comfortable there, but because the activities are different every week, there is always something new to explore!